#BLAThoughtOfTheDay: Only dipping your toe

 Gabbler recently recommended Fifteen Dogs by André Alexis.
 I, however, have reservations about recommending the book (yes, I have read it too).

-While the fable itself is fine, and the scenario is certainly interesting (Hermes and Apollo give human intelligence to fifteen dogs they find at a veterinary clinic for a bet to see whether or not even one of those dogs will die happy), the story ultimately has no impact on how we understand our own said “intelligence” or the human-animal relationship.
+As someone who may be particularly knowledgeable about what it is to be a non-human animal, let me say this.
+While the fable itself is fine, and the scenario is certainly interesting (Hermes and Apollo give human intelligence to fifteen dogs they find at a veterinary clinic for a bet to see whether or not even one of those dogs will die happy), the story ultimately has little impact on how we understand our own said “intelligence” or the human-animal relationship.

 Dogs were chosen as the subject for the experiment, and, since so, a population from a more diverse pool should have been employed.
-I was disappointed that no dogs from a kill shelter were involved, no dogs from a dog fighting ring were involved, no dogs from the meat trade in, say, China were even thoughts.
-The dog characters did not have diverse backgrounds.
+I was disappointed that no dogs from, say, a kill shelter were involved, no dogs from a dog fighting ring were involved, no dogs from the meat trade were even thoughts.
+The dog characters did not have diverse backgrounds, and how might that have changed the story?
 This was one way Apollo, Hermes, and Alexis himself avoided real dog-specific issues.
-None of the dogs really had to grapple with the higher forms of genocide and oppression their own species faces every day at the hands of human intelligence.
+None of the dogs really had to grapple with the higher forms of exploitation and oppression their own species faces every day at the hands of human intelligence.
+Instead, we get a thought about what dog culture might be if dogs could analyze it as such.
+But what is culture when in reality there are so few instances of allowing them to even exist together?
+Perhaps Alexis should have considered rez dogs or even wolves.
+They already have a social structure that need not be contrived.

 But the bet itself was cool.
 Gods should gamble more often.
 Oh wait, that’s all they do.